rriket/CODSOFT/README.md

 # CODSOFT
 # DEC BATCH A21
-video has be provided within respective folders
+video has been provided within respective folders